bambora-na/dev.na.bambora.com/source/docs/guides/EMV_3D_secure.md

 ## Payment API - Passthrough Method

 If you have your own 3D Secure MPI and have no need to use our integrated MPI solution, you can use the Passthrough Method.
-This allows you to use your existing Visa Secure, SecureCode, or SafeKey authentication process, and send the results of the 3DSecure authentication to us with your payment request.
+This allows you to use your existing Visa Secure, SecureCode, or SafeKey authentication process, and send the results of the 3D Secure authentication to us with your payment request.

 The Visa Secure, SecureCode, or SafeKey bank authentication results must be sent with the transaction request using these five system variables: